-With gradual ascend we reached to a big meadow and found KK is settling his kitchen tent there.
-I was aware of the distance between Bekal Tal and Brahmatal.
-I shared the same with Chandan.
-Very logically he replied, “Brahmatal is just 2 killometers from here.
+With gradual ascend, we reached to a big meadow and found KK settling his kitchen tent there.
+I was aware of the distance between Bekal Tal and Brahmatal I shared the same with Chandan.
+Very logically he replied, “Brahmatal is just 2 kilometers from here.
 We can go but since there are many trekkers on that point, I think you will be happy to stay here.
 Tomorrow, we will first go to Brahmatal and continue to Bramhatal peak.”
 I thanked him.

 The camping ground was simply awesome.
 Mount Trishul was on one side.
 We spent a nice time with delicious food cooked by KK.

 In the early afternoon, I observed a small patch of cloud.
 I recalled my intuition.
 From my early experience, I knew how a small cloud can cover the entire sky and cause rain.
 I had a similar experience in Har Ki Dun Trek.
-I was sure about the probability of snow fall if it would rain in January at an altitude of 4000 meter.
+I was sure about the probability of snowfall if it would rain in January at an altitude of 4000 meters.

 Day 3: Bramha Taal Camping Ground to Lohajung

-Next morning, we all get up late and found ourselves in a dream land.
+The next morning, we all get up late and found ourselves in a dreamland.
 The entire meadow was under one-foot snow.
 Our tents were somehow showing their identities but their roofs were still showing the symbols of last night.

-“Are we in Antarctica” said by Tanmoy.
-We all laughed on him.
+“Are we in Antarctica?” said by Tanmoy.
+We all laughed at him.

 “Please don’t dare dream to see penguins in Himalaya”, I replied, “This place is even more beautiful than Antarctica.
 See how Mount Trishul is smiling.”